 ESP was a start-up group inside ACES studio and the ESP product grew out of the Flight Simulator platform: A training and simulation environment which modeled the world in great detail and allowed users to modify and expand it.
 The product was quite complex and consisted of a variety of tools and plug-ins for different users ranging from artists to developers.

-I was officially a UX Designer, but after years of being a project manager, I can't just push the pixels; I look at the bigger picture of both the product and the development process (read more about my process).
-I primarily owned the end-to-end experience, which you can read about here, but had done some initial brainstorms on the simulation environment before taking over the end-to-end.
+I was officially a UX Designer, but after years of being a project manager, I can't just push the pixels; I look at the bigger picture of both the product and the development process.
+I primarily owned the end-to-end experience, but had done some initial brainstorms on the simulation environment before taking over the end-to-end.

 About the 3D Simulation Environment